LiadYahav/ocp-cli/README.md

 ## Features

 - **Generic Resource Support**: Automatically discovers and works with all Kubernetes resources, OpenShift resources, and Custom Resource Definitions (CRDs) in your cluster
+- **Comprehensive Table Output**: kubectl/oc-compatible table formatting for all resource types with proper status, age, and resource-specific columns
 - **Node Management**: Cordon, drain, uncordon, reboot, and manage nodes with automatic annotation handling
 - **RBAC Management**: Manage RoleBindings and ClusterRoleBindings with intuitive commands
 - **SSH Integration**: Execute commands on cluster nodes via SSH with automatic retry logic